kgar/foundry-vtt-tidy-5e-sheets/README.md

 ## Community Discord

-Join us on [discord](https://discord.gg/865zzNscRA) and help determine the future of Tidy 5e Sheets.
+Join us on the [Tidy 5e Sheets community discord](https://discord.gg/865zzNscRA) to receive insider updates, dream up new features, report bugs more easily than github, and much more.

 ## Installation